 If you have to buy new cookware for use with your induction stove, avoid aluminum and copper pots.
 Most new cookware might have this symbol on it, indicating that it’s compatible with an induction stove.

 Induction ready simply means that your cookware can be used on your conduction stovetop.
 It means that your pots and pans can convert magnetic field energy into heat.
 It can be easily tested, as we mentioned earlier, if a household magnet sticks to it.

 Sometimes, you’ll find the induction-ready label on cookware displayed next to standard cookware.
 This means that although these pots and pans are intended for use on an electric or gas stove, they’ll also work fine on an induction stove.
-Many cast iron or stainless steel cookware is interchangeable like this.
+Many cast iron or stainless steel cookware are interchangeable.